 As a criminal justice major at Wells, your classroom studies are complemented by firsthand experience through internships, options to study overseas, and other experiential learning opportunities in the New York region and around the globe.

-This knowledge is complemented by firsthand experience through internships.
-These opportunities will give you the chance to work in a professional setting and discover what you like or don't like about potential careers.
+Our internship programs give you the chance to work in a professional setting and discover what you like or don't like about potential careers in different criminal justice fields.
 Wells students have recently held internships with: